validatedpatterns/docs/content/patterns/industrial-edge/demo-script.md

 In this article, we give an overview of the demo and step by step instructions on how to get started.

-#Things you can show and tell out of the box with the demo:
-#
-#Consistent Configuration Management with Gitops -  15 min video recording  and slides available
-#Application changes using DevOps
-#AI model development  with OpenDataHub  - 15 min video recording and slides
-#Data streaming from edge to core   - 15 min video recording and slides
-#If you have any questions, check the FAQ and use the Industrial CoP GChat Room to get assistance!
-#
-#Be sure to have read the Overview and Background of the Demo first.

 ## Getting Started

 **_NOTE:_** This demo takes a "bring your own cluster" approach, which means this pattern/demo will not deploy any OpenShift clusters.